Dead Man's Eyes

-Dead Man's Eyes is a 1944 noir-mystery film, and the third installment in The Inner Sanctum Mysteries anthological film series, which was based on the popular radio series of the same name.
-Directed by Reginald Le Borg, and starring Lon Chaney Jr. and Jean Parker, the movie was distributed by Universal Pictures.
+Dead Man's Eyes is a 1944 American noir-mystery film, and the third installment in The Inner Sanctum Mysteries anthological film series, which was based on the popular radio series of the same name.
+Directed by Reginald LeBorg, and starring Lon Chaney Jr. and Jean Parker, the movie was distributed by Universal Pictures.

 Plot

 Painter Dave Stuart is blinded by his jealous model, Tanya, who says she mistakenly switched Dave's eyewash with acid.
 'Dad' Hayden, father of his fiancé Heather, offers an operation to restore his sight, but Stuart will have to wait until 'Dad' Hayden dies.
 The benefactor dies a premature death and Stuart becomes a suspect.

 Dave tells Heather he no longer loves her and wishes to break their engagement because he considers his blindness a burden to her.
 Tanya volunteers to be Dave's caregiver as she has secretly been in love with him and sees his handicap as an opportunity to have him to herself.

 Even though Dave is accused of killing 'Dad' Hayden, doctors transplant Hayden's corneas into Dave, since it was Dad's wish that his eyes go to Dave after his death.
 Before the operation can be performed, Tanya steals the corneas thinking that Dave will never return to Heather if he remains blind.
 Dr. Alan Bittaker suspects that Tanya is the person who took the corneas and confronts her.
 Tanya admits she took the corneas so that she could continue to care for Dave, but that she doesn't really want him to remain blind.
 Dr. Bittaker takes the eyes to the hospital and the transplant is performed.
 At first, the transplant seems to be a failure as Dave continues to be blind.

 Heather suspects her other suitor, Nick, of being her father's killer though Nick vehemently denies it.
 Dave begins to suspect his former model Tanya of the killing, after initially defending her, and has her followed.